BabylonJS/MeshesLibrary/README.md

 * .stl
 * .obj

-You can then access the models through our CDN at https://models.babylonjs.com/.
+You can access the models through our CDN at https://models.babylonjs.com/.

 # Licensing